Undergraduate Student Finance for full-time students

 In addition to the tuition fee loan, you can apply for a Maintenance Loan to support with student living costs.
 Maintenance Loans are paid directly into your bank account in three instalments each year.
 The loan can be used for any living costs.
 Most commonly students spend their Maintenance Loan on rent, travel costs, food, social life, course materials and any other day-to-day living expenses.

 In order to get a loan to help with your living costs you need to meet the same residence and previous study requirements as previously mentioned.
 You also have to be aged under 60 when you start your course.

-The maximum loans for living costs will be £7,747 if you are living in your parental home whilst studying or £9,203 if you are living away from home.
+The maximum loan for living costs will be £8,400 if you are living in your parental home whilst studying or £9,978 if you are living away from home.
 These rates apply to students studying outside of London, and thus would apply to students studying at Birmingham City University.

 The interest rates and repayment details are the same as for tuition fee loans.

 You will not get the maximum amount of loan if your household income is over a certain level.

 Please refer to the table below, which gives an indication of the level of support available in 2023/24 in relation to household income.